sinhard/C/README.md

 # C
-C is the first language most Computer Science students get to learn as a first programming class.
+C is the first language most Computer Science students get to learn in a learning setting.
 This repository consists of the coursework required in learning C at my University, and mini projects that I developed along the way.

 Coursework
 1. Introduction to the Language